SODCO

 ABOUT US

-SODCO is a collaboration between Texas A&M University (TAMU) and the Lamont-Doherty Earth Observatory (LDEO), led by Director of SODCO Mitchell Malone, Director of Science Services Angela Slagle, and Director of Science Operations Leah LeVay.
-SODCO will also provide support for a new Site Survey Databank (SSDB) at Scripps Institution of Oceanography, led by Karen Stocks.
+The U.S. National Science Foundation (NSF) Scientific Ocean Drilling Coordination Office (SODCO) is a collaboration between Texas A&M University (TAMU) and the Lamont-Doherty Earth Observatory (LDEO), led by Director of SODCO Mitchell Malone, Director of Science Services Angela Slagle, and Director of Science Operations Leah LeVay.
+NSF SODCO will also provide support for a new Site Survey Databank (SSDB) at Scripps Institution of Oceanography, led by Karen Stocks.

-SODCO will be guided by a community advisory board and two panels.
-The SODCO Advisory Board (SAB) will provide overarching guidance, the SODCO Safety and Environmental Panel (SSEP) will oversee safety through site evaluation, and the SODCO Engineering and Technology Advisory Committee (SETAC) will foster innovation in engineering and technology development.
+NSF SODCO will be guided by a community advisory board and a safety panel.
+The SODCO Advisory Board (SAB) will provide overarching guidance, while the SODCO Safety and Environmental Panel (SSEP) will oversee safety through site evaluation.

 ADVISORY STRUCTURE